STAT545-UBC/STAT545-UBC-original-website/git06_credential-caching.md

 If you have just [verified that you can interact with GitHub](git05_github-connection.html) from your local computer, that test repo will be perfect.

-If you are [testing that you can work with GitHub from RStudio](git06_git-github-rstudio.html), that test repo will be perfect.
+If you are [testing that you can work with GitHub from RStudio](git06_git-github-rstudio.html), that test repo will also be perfect.

 You may proceed when